ocurrent/ocaml-docs-ci/README.md

 Obtain a Github personal access token that has the `repo:status` authorisation and save it in a file.

 Then, use `dune exec -- mirage-ci --github-token-file <TOKEN_FILE>` to launch the CI pipeline.

+## Mirage docs

+A docker service needs to be created to serve the docs, based on the `mirage-docs` image:
+`docker service create --name mirage-docs -p 8081:80 mirage-docs`